Interior

 Entry via the gullwing doors is easy, and the leather-lined cabin is a rather friendly spot.
 Full instrumentation is housed in a binnacle on the dash, and the overall ergonomics are surprisingly good.
 The tiny "gun slit" windows take a little getting used to.

-"What would happen if you parked too close to a car, you couldn't open the gull-wing doors."
+full article"What would happen if you parked too close to a car, you couldn't open the gull-wing doors."

 People January 7, 1980